Donearm/Scientia/content/operating_systems/linux/Linux_Commands.md

 * `ddjvu --format=pdf file.djvu file.pdf` = Convert a djvu file to a pdf
 * `gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dBATCH -sOUtputFile=file.pdf file_to_optimize.pdf` = Compress and optimize a pdf. `/ebook` means a medium quality, 150dpi.
 Alternatives are `/prepress`, which produces a 300dpi pdf, and `/screen`, for a 72dpi, good for screen reading only, pdf
 * `pactl list | grep codec` = Check what bluetooth codec is being used (need bluez and pavucontrol installed)
+* `yt-dlp -S "res:720" video` = Download `video` but only up to 720p resolution, or lower if not available